-NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies.
+NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies and a minimum of 30 credits of General Education coursework.

 Minimum of 62 semester hours, which must include 45 semester hours of Liberal Arts and Sciences, plus two different physical education courses.